Can’t find what you’re looking for?

 Written requests should identify or describe the record sought with sufficient specificity to enable Middletown and the Officer to ascertain which records are being requested.
 Unless otherwise required by law, a written request need not include any explanation of the requester’s reason for requesting the records or the intended use of such records.

-A form which may be used to file a request is posted on Middletown’s internet website at middletownborough.com.
+An online form or a PDF Printable PDF form which may be used to file a request is posted on Middletown’s internet website at middletownborough.com.
 Middletown shall assign a tracking number to each filed form so as to track Middletown’s progress in responding to requests under the Right-to-Know Law.

 Upon receipt of a written request for access to a record, Middletown shall make a good faith effort to determine if the record requested exists and is a public record and whether Middletown has possession, custody or control of the record.